top of page

 Interpreting what you see:

-• If your face stays very dull, puffy, or hollowed despite better sleep and nourishment, systemic drivers like adrenal or thyroid burnout may be playing a larger role
+• If your face remains dull, puffy, or hollowed despite better sleep and nourishment, systemic drivers like adrenal or thyroid burnout may be playing a larger role.

 You might track: